-THRESHOLD LIMIT VALUE: TLV-TWA, 5,000 ppm, carbon dioxide (ACGIH, 2002).
-TLV-TWA, 15 min STEL, 30,000 ppm, carbon dioxide.
-ACGIH recommends a TLV-TWA of 5 mg/m3 for welding fumes not otherwise classified (NOC) that may be generated during welding with this product.
+THRESHOLD LIMIT VALUE: TLV-TWA, carbon dioxide, 5,000 ppm; 15-min.
+STEL, 30,000 ppm (ACGIH, 2004).
+See section 2 for component TLVs; section 16 for more information on welding hazards.
 TLV-TWAs should be used as a guide in the control of health hazards and not as fine lines between safe and dangerous concentrations.